Matthew J. Meltzer is Counsel in Flaster Greenberg’s Business & Corporate Department and a member of the firm’s Taxation Group.

 Matt’s experience runs the gamut.
 He regularly advises clients in transactional tax matters, including like-kind exchanges of real estate under Section 1031 of the Internal Revenue Code, mergers and acquisitions involving public and privately held businesses, business reorganizations (both in anticipation of a strategic transaction and otherwise) and split-ups, and joint ventures.
 He has also represented clients in tax controversy matters before state agencies and courts and has assisted clients in negotiating voluntary disclosure arrangements with state revenue authorities.
 On the counseling side, Matt has worked with several employers to refine their state income tax withholding practices for their remote and hybrid workers, and he regularly advises on routine tax information reporting and compliance matters.

-Matt also advises clients on the income tax treatment of structured litigation settlements, qualified settlement funds, and attorney fee arrangements, and has presented on these topics to industry trade associations and groups.
+Matt also advises clients on the income tax treatment of structured litigation settlements, qualified settlement funds, and attorney fee arrangements.
 He also worked with a client to obtain a private letter ruling holding that damages received on account of “wrongful birth” are excludible from income under Section 104(a)(2) of the Internal Revenue Code.

 Prior to entering law practice, Matt worked as a financial adviser, assisting private clients with issues related to personal income and business-entity tax planning, federal and state taxation audits, and income tax preparation.